gvellut/jncep/README.md

                           either a single part, a whole volume or the whole series]
   -v, --byvolume          Flag to indicate that the parts of different volumes
-                          shoud be output in separate EPUBs -i, --images            Flag to indicate that the images of the novel should be extracted into the output folder -c, --content           Flag to indicate that the raw content of the parts
+                          should be output in separate EPUBs -i, --images            Flag to indicate that the images of the novel should be extracted into the output folder -c, --content           Flag to indicate that the raw content of the parts